JoshuaKGoldberg/mock-react-redux/README.md

 Mocks out Redux actions and selectors for clean React unit tests in Jest.

+Tired of setting up, updating, and debugging through complex _Redux_ states in your _React_ unit tests?
-Use this package if you'd like your React component unit tests to not take dependencies on your full Redux states.
+Use this package if you'd like your React component tests to not take dependencies on your full Redux states.

-Separating your unit tests in this way can be particularly useful if your Redux state is complex and/or shared across components.
+> See [FAQs](./docs/FAQs.md) for more backing information. 📚

 ## Usage